bsdworkin/SafeStroll/README.md

 }
 ```

+You can see more examples for the library [here](https://github.com/aritraroy/PatternLockView/blob/master/app/src/main/java/com/andrognito/patternlockdemo/MainActivity.java).

 ### App Icon

 We designed the app icon, using with some inspiration from similar types of apps and services.
 It was a pretty simple design to throw together in Photoshop.
 ##### Final Design:

 ![icon](http://i.imgur.com/cqKV5Ur.png)

+##### End

+Thanks for reading!